rashmigowda18/AWS-learning/01_Cloud_Computing/README.md

 - **Storage** → Stores product images
 - **Database** → Stores customer details and orders
 - **Networking** → Connects users to the application

+## cloud service model
+-IaaS--Infrastructure as a service--more live empty house, need to set up the house -PaaS--Platform as a service--fully furnished house -SaaS--Software as a service--a hotel room

+## cloud deployment model
+-public cloud -- staying in hotel -- hotel needs to manage -private cloud -- stay in your own house -- you are responsible -hybrid cloud -- stay in your house but also sometimes in gotel